 After the Tour de Corse, teams have started their preparation for a series of 4 rallies on gravel (Argentina, Portugal, Sardegna and Finland).
 As usual, the first quarter of the season does not allow to draw too many conclusions for the rest of the season, as teams have had to deal with four different surfaces (asphalt/snow, snow, gravel and asphalt) and weather conditions.
-And Mexico is not significative enough, due to altitude and rough terrain, compared to Portugal or Finland.
+And México is not enough significant, due to altitude and rough terrain, compared to Portugal or Finland.

 Current regulations do not allow teams to carry out tests outside Europe, so all teams decided to carry out the tests on the gravel roads of two of the forthcoming rallies: Hyundai, Ford and Citroën in Portugal while Toyota in Sardegna.

 Citroën tests were developed by Craig Breen (who returns to the Championship after two races where Loeb took the wheel of his car) and Kris Meeke.
 Also, Khalid Al Qassimi tested the car while preparing his participation in the Rally of Argentina.

 During the test days, news from the return of Mads Østberg to the French team arrived, and he was also invited to a one-day test.
 The Norwegian driver will retake the wheel of the C3 WRC at least in Portugal and Sardegna so we will be able to enjoy again his spectacular jumps in Fafe and Micky’s jumps.

 C.Breen/S.Martin, Citroën C3 WRC, Test in Portugal, April 2018 – picture by AG21